josephschmitt/alexa-splatoon-schedule/README.md

 To set up the skill, head on over to [Alexa skills kit development console](https://developer.amazon.com/edw/home.html) and add a new skill.
-Fill in the basic skill information however you choose, then head on over to Interaction Model.
+Fill in the basic skill information however you choose.
+For Endpoint, you'll need to fill in your Lambda ARN which you'll get in the next step.
+Next, head on over to Interaction Model.
 In the Intent Schema field, copy and paste the contents of the `interaction_model/intent_schema.json` file.
 Then in the Sample Utterances field, copy and paste the contents of `interaction_model/sample_utterances.txt`.
 Finally, add a new Slot Type, again copying and pasting